From Notting Hill to Shoreditch, we've picked the hot hotels in the British capital you need to be staying at in the New Year

 Bed and breakfast packages at Rydges Kensington London start from £169 per night in a hotel that’s fresh from a £5 million makeover.
 You’re not just getting a top location (across the street from Gloucester Road tube), but stylish and modern rooms, and a very decent brekky off the lobby at the Jam Cupboard.
 The Polo Bar next door is ideal for a pint before a night out or to catch local club Chelsea taking on Manchester United.

-Emirates flies daily to London via Dubai.
+Get there Emirates flies daily to London via Dubai.
 Expect world-class service, food, wine, seats and entertainment across all three cabins.
 In Business Class on the Airbus A380s, guests have access to the onboard bar.